RodrigoZepeda/ShinglesDeltaMethod/README.md

-# ShinglesDeltaMethod
+# Shingles Delta Method
-Delta Method derivation and estimation of the Shingles Vaccine problem
+Delta Method derivation and estimation of the Shingles Vaccine problem.
+See the attached Jupyter notebook for the complete process